aigarius/static_blog/blog/2026/08/22/ai-vote.md

  startups and assuming exponential growth.
 And then concludes that delivering less is in the interest of our users somehow.

-* Proposal B - Action: allow AI-assisted contributions, with conditions of: legality, accountability, disclosure, no uncoordinated bulk actions, privacy.
+* Proposal B(2) - Action: allow AI-assisted contributions, with conditions of: legality, accountability, disclosure, no uncoordinated bulk actions, privacy.
 Concerns on quality and legal status as well as environmental impact and scraper load are noted, but not really addressed beyond labelling them as concerns. - IMHO it is an ok starting position as it establishes that each contributing *person* must still be fully responsible for *their*